Pond's: 1910s

 "Peter" and "Polly Ponds" disappeared from the company's ad campaigns after 1925.

-1930s

-During the Depression Era of the 1930s, the company's business slowed somewhat.
-However, the Pond's company expanded slowly, adding Face Powder and Angel Face products.
+During the Depression Era of the 1930s, the company's business, like many others, slowed.
+The company added a face powder called Angel Face, first marketed in 1946.

-First merger
+Company mergers

-Pond's Company was merged in 1955 with the Chesebrough Manufacturing Company, which had a good percentage of brands in the facial care field.
-With this merger, "Pond's Creams" became sisters with the Cutex nail polish brand and the Matchabelli perfumes.

-With the Chesebrough Manufacturing Company in command, "Pond's Creams" became available at many supermarkets across the United States.
+Pond's Company was merged in 1955 with the Chesebrough Manufacturing Company, whose brand held a good percentage of the facial care field.
+With this merger, Pond's creams became sisters with Cutex nail polish and Matchabelli perfumes.
+With Chesebrough in command, Pond's creams became available at many supermarkets across the United States.
 The creams' bottles consisted of small, glass bottles with a round cap.
 The bottles were recognizable by their distinctive colors, usually in green, blue or white.
 The bottle design is still in use by the Pond's brand.

-Second merger

-In 1987, the Chesebrough Manufacturing Company, popularly known as "Chesebrough-Ponds", was acquired by Anglo-Dutch company Unilever, giving "Pond's Creams" a more international reach.
+In 1987, the Chesebrough Manufacturing Company, popularly known as Chesebrough-Ponds, was acquired by the Anglo-Dutch company Unilever, giving Pond's creams a more international reach.